-Thiamine, also known as thiamin or vitamin B1, is a vitamin found in food and used as a dietary supplement.
+Thiamine, also known as thiamin or vitamin B1, two forms Thiamine Hydrochloride and Thiamine Mononitrate.
+It is a vitamin found in food and used as a dietary supplement.
 As a supplement it is used to treat and prevent thiamine deficiency and disorders that result from it, including beriberi, Korsakoff’s syndrome, and Korsakoff’s psychosis.
 Though it’s considered safe, some are convinced it has potentially dangerous health effects.

 Vitamin B1 (Thiamine) is a white crystals or crystalline powder.
 Primarily used as a nutraceutical, it is considered to be a dietary source of Vitamin B1 and can be found in many nutritional supplements or as an additive in many foods.
 It is an essential vitamin which has an impact on the body’s ability to digest carbohydrates as well as other benefits such as; improving mental state, maintaining nerve system, building muscles, and improved cardiac activity.

-Although Vitamin B1 (Thiamine) generally regarded as a very safe and effective supplement, there can be some minor side effects.
+Although Vitamin B1 (Thiamine Hydrochloride and Thiamine Mononitrate) generally regarded as a very safe and effective supplement, there can be some minor side effects.
 The side effects may:

 - difficulty in swallowing

 GRAS Affirmation: Yes

 Generally recognized as safe (GRAS) is an American Food and Drug Administration (FDA) designation that a chemical or substance added to food is considered safe by experts, and so is exempted from the usual Federal Food, Drug, and Cosmetic Act (FFDCA) food additive tolerance requirements.
 Vitamin B1 (Thiamine) is considered safe.

 Special Populations Precaution